gagolews/genieclust/.devel/sphinx/weave/r.md

 ```

-Below are a few basic examples of how to interact with the package.
+Below are a few basic examples of interacting with the package.

 ``` r